w15546251-afk/new-da-hood-farm/README.md

     return false
 end

--- Function to find the exact damageable part of a cashier model/object local function getCashierDamagePart(cashier)
+-- Function to find the exact "Open" part of a cashier model as specified local function getCashierDamagePart(cashier)
-    if not cashier then return nil end if cashier:IsA("BasePart") then
+    if not cashier then return nil end if cashier:IsA("Model") then
+        local openPart = cashier:FindFirstChild("Open")
+        if openPart and openPart:IsA("BasePart") then
-        return cashier
+            return openPart
-    elseif cashier:IsA("Model") then
-        -- Look for standard hit parts
+        end
-        local hitPart = cashier:FindFirstChild("HumanoidRootPart") or cashier:FindFirstChild("Head") or cashier:FindFirstChild("Hitbox") or cashier.PrimaryPart
+        -- Fallback if Open part isn't loaded yet local hitPart = cashier:FindFirstChild("HumanoidRootPart") or cashier:FindFirstChild("Head") or cashier:FindFirstChild("Hitbox") or cashier.PrimaryPart
         if not hitPart then
             for _, descendant in ipairs(cashier:GetDescendants()) do